Effects of THC on Alcohol Consumption and Brain Function

 Eligibility

-For the proposed study, we will recruit 50 individuals (to account for screen failures and withdrawals; goal N for the study is 30 total) aged 21-40. -Included individuals must be at-risk drinkers (reporting at least one binge drinking episode, [defined as at least 5 drinks in one day for males or 4 drinks in one day for females] in the past month), -must report using cannabis at least once in the past month and have experience using high doses (greater than or equal to 20mg) in the past month. -Participants will be required to have a diagnosis of at least mild Cannabis Use Disorder, assessed by the Structured Clinical Interview for DSM-5 (SCID-5) -Have used alcohol and cannabis at the same time in the past month Exclusion criteria include: • a current diagnosis of moderate or severe AUD, • currently seeking treatment for AUD, CUD, or other SUD, • current bipolar or psychotic disorder as assessed by SCID-5; • positive urine drug screen for any illicit substance (other than THC); • positive saliva drug screen for THC, indicating use in the past 1-24 hours; • self-reported liver disease (hepatitis, cirrhosis, hemochromatosis, etc.); • pregnancy, trying to become pregnant, breastfeeding; • MRI contraindications (implanted metal, weight > 315 lb, etc.). • Current use of antibiotics will be exclusionary.
+For the proposed study, we will recruit 50 individuals aged 21-40. -Participants must report drinking at least 5 drinks in one day for males or 4 drinks in one day for females in the past year, -must report using a high dose cannabis, greater or equal to 20mg, at least once in the past year. -Have used alcohol and cannabis at the same time in the past month Exclusion criteria include: • currently seeking treatment for alcohol or cannabis use • pregnancy, trying to become pregnant, breastfeeding; • MRI contraindications (implanted metal, weight > 400 lb, etc.). • Liver disease.

 Locations